yinhe/yincart2/README.md

 </VirtualHost>
 ```

-### step 4 [install mincms]
+### step 4 [install yincart]
-visite `http://yourdomain` it will show default page. there is install link.if your didn't installed mincms before.
+visite `http://yourdomain` it will show default page. there is install link.if your didn't installed yincart before.

 backend link `http://yourdomain/admin.html`